-As the field of communication expands and advances with the introduction of new communication technologies, the fields of mass communication, journalism, and digital media have played increasing roles in the dissemination of information about culture and society, politics, the economy, and health.
-Professionals who engage with these forms of communication have the power to impact society through clear, ethical, and informative messaging that can reach local, state, national, and international audiences.
-Graduate programs in mass communication, media, journalism, and digital communication prepare students for a wide variety of careers in media management, digital and social media, digital communication, marketing and public relations, communication research, and more.
+As the field of communication expands and advances with the introduction of new communication technologies, the field of mass communication has played an increasing role in the dissemination of information about culture and society, politics, the economy, health, and more.
+Professionals who engage with different forms of media communication have the power to impact society through clear, ethical, and informative messaging that can reach local, state, national, and international audiences.
+Graduate programs in mass communication and media communication prepare students for a wide variety of careers in media management, digital and social media, digital communication, marketing and public relations, communication research, media studies, and more.

 MastersinCommunications.com classifies several related master’s in communication specializations under the category of Media and Mass Communication due to the overlap of course content between these different specializations.
 While some schools of communication offer distinct concentrations that train students specifically in one of these areas, others offer programs that include coursework in several of these areas or allow students to select from a broad range of courses in order to tailor their education and training.
 Furthermore, as there is no standardized naming convention for these programs/specializations across different schools, programs that are titled differently may prepare students for similar positions post-graduation.
 As a result, grouping these programs into one category allows students to see all related programs on one page.
 The concentrations grouped into this category include: Media Communication, Digital Communication and Digital Strategies (including Social Media), and Mass Communication(s).

 Types of Master’s in Mass Communication and Media Communication Programs

 The programs on this page fall into four main types depending on their curriculum and the specialization courses students take as part of the program.
-Again, some schools may offer these four sub-categories as distinct concentrations while others may group them into broader areas of emphasis that fall under one or more of the categories of Media, Mass Communication and Journalism.
+Again, some schools may offer these four sub-categories as distinct concentrations while others may group them into broader areas of emphasis that fall under one or more of the categories of Media and Mass Communication.
 These specializations include: